 In 2005 Barron affirmed that one of his priorities was “to bust up the unbalanced white power structure.”

 In March 2006 Barron heaped praise upon Autum Ashante, a 7-year-old black girl who had caused a stir at two Westchester County, New York schools when she: (a) recited a poem she wrote titled “White Nationalism Put U In Bondage,” which likened Christopher Columbus and Charles Darwin to pirates and vampires, and (b) asked students to stand and recite the “Black Child’s Pledge,” which promoted race-conscious black pride.
 Barron characterized the girl as “brave” and “outspoken in telling the truth,” and he praised her poem as one that evoked “peace, power and pride about her heritage.”
 “We are very, very proud of you, Autum,” said Barron.

-Also in 2006, Barron was a Democratic primary candidate for a seat in the U.S. Congress, a race he lost by 8 percentage points to rival Edolphus Towns.
+Also in 2006, Barron was a Democratic primary candidate for a seat in the U.S. House of representatives, a race he lost by 8 percentage points to rival Edolphus Towns.

 In June 2009, Barron was the commencement speaker at Medgar Evers College in Brooklyn, a mostly black institution.
 In the course of his remarks, he encouraged the African American graduates to always identify themselves first and foremost as black: “This is a great day for you, but as you rise up, remember, remember your people.
 Never forget who you are, and don’t be afraid to be black….
 I don’t want you to be a lawyer who happens to be black.
 Be a black lawyer.
 I don’t want you to be an elected official who happens to be black.
 Be a black elected official.
 We got a black President.
 We got a black governor.
 Say black, black, black, black, black.
 They don’t even want us to say we’re black anymore.”